 By Brad Banyas

-Every business must land new customers to survive.
-But more than that, they must keep customers coming back for more.
-Indeed, repeat customers spend about 70% more than new ones, so it makes good business sense to not only capture new clients but also keep them engaged for the long haul.
+For any business to survive it needs to land new customers.
+But more than that, they must keep bringing customers back.
+Indeed, repeat customers spend about 70% more than new ones, so from business perspective capturing new clients is only half the battle, the other half is keeping them engaged for the long haul.

-It is exactly this quest to find and keep customers that has spawned a multi-billion dollar Customer Relationship Management (CRM) industry.
-Gartner estimates that amount of investment money being spent on CRM will jump to $36.5B worldwide by 2017.
-Adoption is growing rapidly and there are nearly 11 times more B2B organizations using marketing automation now than in 2011.
+These exact challenges to find and keep customers have given birth to a multi-billion dollar industry of Customer Relationship Management (CRM).
+According to the estimates by Gartner, the investments in CRM will reach a point of $36.5B worldwide by 2017.
+Adoption of the software solution is growing rapidly and there are nearly 11 times more B2B organizations that are actively utilizing marketing automation when compared to the year 2011.

-Over the past year or two, as we have worked to develop 366° Degrees, our new Cloud-based marketing automation platform, I have had the opportunity to interview many frontline sales professionals.
-All of them tell me the same thing: If you don’t know a customer has engaged with your campaign, it’s difficult to know when to follow up and close the sale.
+Over the past year or two, as we have worked to develop 366 Degrees, our new Cloud-based marketing automation and sales outreach platform, I have had the opportunity to interview many frontline sales professionals.
+And practically all of them are saying the exact same thing: If you don’t know a customer has engaged in your campaign, it’s difficult to know when to follow up and close the sale.
 And after the first initial push on any given campaign, and weeks or months go by, the chances of being aware of renewed customer engagement or interest quickly drops.

 Missing Ingredient: Visibility

-Now sales executives see in real-time how and when leads or prospects are interacting with things like emails, landing pages, banners, and more.
-Deeper workflow within Salesforce.com can extend these engagements to kick of other sales cadence activities like who to call, when to call, and more importantly why to call.
+With this technology, sales executives gain a real-time view of all leads or prospects are interactions with the elements of marketing campaigns (landing pages, banners, etc.).
+A more advanced workflow within Salesforce can broaden these activities to kick off other sales cadence activities like who to call, when to call, and more importantly why to call.

 Real Time ROI

-Real-time visibility within the actual lead or contact record allows sales professionals to determine their own best next steps, follow ups or qualification criteria.
-Simple workflows can be set up in Salesforce to kick off follow up or sales tasks based on any 366° Degree activity.
+Real-time visibility is a great competitive advantage for sales professionals since it allows them to determine the best course of actions and qualification criteria based on actionable and up-to-date data.
+Simple workflows can be set up in Salesforce to kick off follow up or sales tasks based on any 366 Degree activity.
 Automatic Salesforce notifications prompt the next step in the sales cycle.
-Now teams can trust the data; they are not culling through reports and other non-CRM related data to determine levels of lead interaction, engagement or lead qualification.
+Now teams can trust the data.
+There is no need to go through non-CRM related information to determine levels of lead interaction, engagement or lead qualification since all related date is fully integrated into the platform.
 Bottom line: When sales teams can see what campaigns and activities are prompting engagement in real time they are more effective, profitable and never miss a lead sales opportunity.